snl-dakota/dakota/docs/user/usingdakota/studytypes/optimization.rst

 pattern search methods.
 The primary difference is that its underlying search structure is that of a mesh.
-The :dakkw:`method-mesh_adaptive_search` also provides a unique optimization capability in Dakota in that it can explicitly treat categorical variables, i.e., `non-relaxable discrete variables <variables:design:ddv>`.
+The :dakkw:`method-mesh_adaptive_search` also provides a unique optimization capability in Dakota in that it can explicitly treat categorical variables, i.e., :ref:`non-relaxable discrete variables <variables:design:ddv>`.
 Furthermore, it provides the ability to use a surrogate model to inform the priority of function evaluations with the goal of reducing the number needed.